sirisian/ecmascript-types/README.md

 const a:[10]<A>; // [A, ...]
 const b:[10]<A|null>; // [null, ...]
 ```

+When using value type classes in typed arrays it's beneficial to be able to reference individual elements.
+Refer to the references section on the syntax for this.

 ### Constructor Overloading
 - [ ] Proposal Specification Grammar